dpwiese/flying-notes-vitepress/docs/src/includes/satellite-based-navigation.md

 * RTCA DO-229 defines these standards.
 * These standards, refered to as NavSpecs apply to both aircraft and aircrew.
 * It also doesn't help that ICAO and the FAA differ somewhat in their use of terminology.
+* For an aircraft to meet the requirements of PBN, a specified RNAV or RNP accuracy must be met 95 percent of the flight time.
 * [AIM 1-2-2(a)](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap1_section_2.html#$paragraph1-2-2):

   > NavSpecs should be considered different from one another, not “better” or “worse” based on the described lateral navigation accuracy.